 Common esophageal problems

 Strictures.
 If the lining inside your esophagus becomes too narrow, food can get stuck on its way down.
 A narrowing of the esophagus is called an esophageal stricture.
 Strictures can be caused by longstanding GERD, if scar tissue forms.
+They are also common in an allergic condition of the esophagus called eosinophilic esophagitis.

 Diagnosis of esophageal problems